For Index of Brides, CLICK

 Canada For a Degree and Life Partner- Napanee, Nov.
 5

 - On Monday last Augusta Lasher and E.C.
-Shorey,
+Shorey, M.A., son of Rev. E.S.

-Fredericksburgh.
-Mr. and Mrs. Shorey left on
+Bidwell Lasher, South Fredericksburgh.
+Mr. and Mrs. Shorey left on Tuesday on

-Hawaii.
-Mr. Shorey has been for the last two years
+Shorey has been for the last two years chemist for a large sugar refinery on

-few weeks ago to visit his parents and secure his life partner.
-The young couple have many warm friends in the district who wish
+secure his life partner.
+The young couple have many

-them god speed on their journey and long life and happiness in their future
+warm friends in the district who wish them god speed on their journey and

 event took place on the evening of November 2d, at 8 p.m. at the residence of